SoftwareAG/cumulocity-sample-react-app/README.md

 ```
  npx create-react-app sample-app --template typescript
  ```

- 3. In order to use Cumulocity Inventory Service, we need to install c8y/client in our react project.
+ 3. Navigate inside the sample-app folder that gets created and run the below command in order to use Cumulocity Inventory Service, in react project.
   ```
 npm i @c8y/client@1009.0.19
 ```